MstMoonshine/My-Hugo-Site/content/post/2022/2022tiny/float-context.md

 FPRs are used to support floating point operations, which require different hardware circuits from the GPRs.
 So they are a separate group of registers.
 Unlike the GPRs, the FPRs are not used by most privileged softwares since they are not computation-intensive. **So Reason 1 does not hold for FPRs.**

 And we are left with Reason 2.
 Obviously, if the premise does not hold, i.e. the system is not switching to another thread, then the context save/restore is unnecessary.
-This is the case for the FPRs.
+Therefore, the kernel should make a decision upon every context switch.

-Hardware might support further optimization.
 In RISC-V, there is a bit field `FS` in `sstatus` and `mstatus` CSRs.
 The bit field is 2-bit long, representing 4 states:

 - 00: Off
 - 01: Initial